monsterkodi/kslash/README.md

 slash.path 'C:\\Back\\Slash\\..\\To\\The\\..\\Future'  ▸ C:/Back/To/Future
 ```

-Windows is capable of handling paths with forward slashes.
+Windows is capable of handling paths with forward slashes,
-That's why all following methods return 'slashed' paths -- except the next one -- which you can use in cases where it isn't :)
+that's why all exported functions return 'slashed' paths -- except the next one -- which you can use in cases where it isn't :)

 ## unslash(p)